 Your employer has just fired you.
 This is going to impact you financially and without doubt, you are in for a stressful period ahead.
 If they offered you Notice and Severance, it is time to take a very close look at the details.
 These payments represent a financial bridge until you find another job.
-In order to make sure you do not leave money behind, you need to understand your legal entitlements.
+In order to make sure understand your legal entitlements and do not leave money behind.

 In Ontario, the Employment Standards Act 2000 (ESA) governs the rules your employer must follow for terminations.
 This article will help guide you about your rights under these circumstances.
 There are many factors that come into play when calculating severance pay in Ontario.

 For-Cause or Not-For-Cause Terminations.

 When your employer makes the decision to let you go, they must prepare several documents for you.
 Legally, one of them must be a written notice of the termination.
 It should state whether your employer let you go “for cause“ or “not-for-cause“.